alesanka/FinanceAdvisor/README.md

 ## Description

 The Personal Finance Advisor API is a web service that provides functionality for managing user financial data and loan applications.
-The API allows access to user, client, administrator, and bank worker data, as well as the ability to create and manage loan applications and loan types.
+The API allows access to user's (which can be a client, a bank worker or an administrator) data, as well as the ability to create and manage loan applications.
+An administator can create different loan types for calculating loan details.
 The API also provides information on maximum loan amounts, repayment schedules, and payment notes.

 ## Content: <a name="content"></a>